 If you have noticed, almost every social media channel shows the trending topics that people are interacting with, liking, and sharing with their peers.

-At the same time, you can analyze adverts like Facebook ads, Twitter ads or StumbleUpon ads, and most importantly, the hashtags.
+At the same time, you can analyze adverts like Facebook ads, Twitter ads, StumbleUpon ads, and most importantly, hashtags.

 By studying those topics in-depth and observing the historical index for a particular topic, you can come up with a bunch of profitable seed keywords.

 Google, itself gives you thousands of keyword ideas if you are smart enough.
-You can use Google autosuggest, YouTube auto-complete, related searches at the bottom of the page, Google trends and AdWords keyword planner, etc.
+You can use Google autosuggest, YouTube auto-complete, related searches at the bottom of the page, Google trends, and AdWords keyword planner.

-Have I been forgotten about Google trends and keyword planner?
+Have I forgotten about Google trends and keyword planner?

 Plus, you can analyze the trends to check how that particular keyword was performing over time.

-Google keyword planner is another powerful tool for the people who want free keyword research tool.
+Google keyword planner is another powerful tool for people who want free keyword research tools.